TL;DR

 Proactive Health: Tips for Staying Well

-While insurance is there for when things go wrong, the best strategy is always to maintain good health.
+While insurance is there for when things go wrong, the best strategy is typically to maintain good health.
 A proactive approach to wellbeing can reduce your risk of developing many acute conditions.

 - Balanced Diet: Focus on whole foods, including plenty of fruits, vegetables, lean proteins, and whole grains.
 Staying hydrated is also key.
 To help with this, WeCovr provides all our health and life insurance clients with complimentary access to our AI-powered nutrition app, CalorieHero, making it easier to track your intake and stay on target.